K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ### <div id='2'> 1.1.
 Purpose

-This document, node.js Application Development Guide, is a use guide on how to deploy the application and use the service by connecting Node.js application with the servicepack (Mysql, Cubrid, MongoDB, RabbitMQ, Radis, GlusterFS) of Open Platform Project.
+This document, node.js Application Development Guide, is a use guide on how to deploy the application and use the service by connecting Node.js application with the servicepack (Mysql, Cubrid, MongoDB, RabbitMQ, Redis, GlusterFS) of the Open Platform Project.

 ### <div id='3'> 1.2.
 Range

-This document covers on the Node.js Application Development and servicepack connection of Open Platform Project.
+This document covers the Node.js Application Development and servicepack connection of the Open Platform Project.

 ### <div id='4'> 1.3.
 References